Wang Jueyi: Rebellion

 In 1883, Wang Jueyi planned a rebellion to be carried out on the 8th of the 3rd month simultaneously in several cities.
-The plan was discovered by the Qing government and immediately arrested the leaders of the Mohou Yizhu Jiao group.
+The plan was discovered by the Qing government and immediately arrested the leaders of the Mohou Yizhao Jiao group.
 The planned rebellion in Jiangshu was also crushed before it even began.
 Wang and his son Wang Jitai (王继泰) fled to Hankou.
 They discussed with Liu Zhigang (who later became the 16th patriarch of I Kuan Tao) and planned to start a night attack on the 28th of the 3rd month simultaneously in Wuchang and Hankou.
 Liu was asked to gather followers and prepare weapons for the uprising.
 Unexpectedly, the authorities in Wuchang seemed to be aware of the plan and arrested Wan Daqi who was one of the leaders along with about 30 other people.
 The arrest hit Wang hard.
 Wang then fled to Sichuan.
 In the following year, Wang Jitai and other sect leaders were caught and executed.
 From then on, Wang Jueyi was forced to live in hiding until his death, at which point the sect he founded also decline.

 Later life and death

 Wang Jueyi died in Tianjin in the third month of 1884.
 His son Wang Jitai was also executed by the government that year.
-After Mohou Yizhujiao was destroyed, besides the group led by Liu Qingxu, there were other groups that survived.
+After Mohou Yizhaojiao was destroyed, besides the group led by Liu Qingxu, there were other groups that survived.
 The group in Henan was still active in the early 20th century, despite having suffered heavy losses at the beginning of the seventh year of Guangxu's reign (1881).
 The group later changed its name to the Amitabha Sect (彌陀教) also known as the Dragon Flower Community (龍華會) in 1899 and later participated in the Yihetuan movement that wanted to overthrow the Qing dynasty and root out foreigners.